MicrosoftStudentAmbassadors-Kenya/building-series-podcast/src/pages/episodes/episode-4.md

 ---
 title: Episode 4 - Meet Team REWEBA, Imagine Cup World Champions
 subtitle: >-
   Team REWEBA, is the first team in Africa to win the Imagine Cup Competition.
-The team won USD75,000, a mentoring session with Microsoft CEO Satya Nadella, and a USD50,000 Microsoft Azure Grant.Join us as we have a discussion with them on their journey and what next for REWEBA (Remote Well Baby).
+Join us as we have a discussion with them on their journey and what next for REWEBA (Remote Well Baby).
 date: '2020-09-17'
 categories:
   - src/data/categories/season-1.yaml